In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 And indeed, the states do need the federal government.
 They need it the same way they needed it to fight World War II or the Great Depression.
 They need its unique ability to organize and coordinate programs across state lines.
 But even more important is the unique authority of the federal government to spend money it does not have.

 The states cannot print currency, and they must generally balance their budgets.
 The federal government has always printed money and has been willing to operate in deficit for decades.
-It was on its way to a $1 trillion deficit in this budget year alone, and that was before it added $2 trillion more in one COVID-19 relief bill last month.
+It was on its way to a $1 trillion deficit in this budget year alone, and that was before it added $2 trillion in one COVID-19 relief bill last month.

-The states — and the citizens and businesses that are their constituents — desperately need that cash and those lines of credit.
-So they will work with the federal government, and to a large degree that means working with the president.
+The states — and the residents and businesses that are their constituents — desperately need that cash and those lines of credit.
+So they will work with the federal government, and to a large degree, that means working with the president.

 Thrust and parry